JOIN THE TEAM

 First of all, don’t put yourself down and say ‘I could never do that’.
 We all have to start somewhere and most current personnel come from a non-maritime background.

-You may be amazed at what you actually could do and even if you don’t wish to be boat crew, we still need shore crew to launch and recover the boats.
-Lifeboats go nowhere without a dedicated shore crew.
+You may be amazed at what you actually could do and even if you don’t wish to be boat crew, we still need Shore Crew and Deputy Launching Authority’s to launch and recover the boats.
+Lifeboats go nowhere without a dedicated shore crew and Deputy Launching Authority’s.

 There may also be other opportunities within the station that you may be able to help with.
 Please keep an open mind and read on before making any decisions.